On the hard $\gamma$-ray spectrum of the potential PeVatron supernova remnant G106.3+2.7: INTRODUCTION

 Both leptonic and hadronic models have been proposed to give a plausible explanation to the spectral energy distribution (SED) of the SNR.
-In the leptonic scenario, the electrons are suggested to be transported to its current position from the pulsar wind nebula \citep[PWN,][]{ASg,2020ApJ...897L..34L}, or be accelerated by the SNR shock directly \citep{ASg}; in the hadronic scenario, the protons are suggested to be accelerated by the SNR shock in earlier ages, or re-accelerated by the PWN adiabatically \citep{ASg}.
-In order to figure out the origin of $\gamma$-rays, \citet{2020arXiv201211531G} separate the PWN-dominated X-ray emitting region in the northeast from the other (southwestern) part of the SNR using XMM-Newton and Suzaku observations.
-They found that a pure leptonic model can hardly fit the X-ray and $\gamma$-ray spectral data of the latter part of SNR simultaneously.
-Therefore the SED can only be explained with a hadronic \citep[with a proton spectral index $\approx 1.8$,][]{ASg} or a hybrid leptonic-hadronic \citep[with a proton index $\approx 1.5$,][]{2020arXiv201211531G} model.
-However, challenge arises when hard proton spectrum is required in both hadronic and hybrid leptonic-hadronic models, while numerical simulations show that diffusive shock acceleration can only give rise to a soft proton spectrum \citep[with spectral index $\geq 2$, see e.g.,][]{2020ApJ...905....2C}.
+In the leptonic scenario, the electrons are suggested to be transported to its current position from the pulsar wind nebula \citep[PWN,][]{2021NatAs...5..460T,2020ApJ...897L..34L}, or be accelerated by the {blast wave} directly \citep{2021NatAs...5..460T,2021Innov...200118G}; in the hadronic scenario, the protons are suggested to be accelerated by the {blast wave} in earlier ages, or re-accelerated by the PWN adiabatically {\citep{2018MNRAS.478..926O,2021NatAs...5..460T}}. {The large offset between PSR J2229+6114 and the $\gamma$-ray emission centroid indicates that the $\gamma$-rays are more likely to be mainly contributed from the particles accelerated by the {blast wave} in the {southwestern} ``tail'' region \citep{2021NatAs...5..460T}.} In order to figure out the origin of {the} $\gamma$-rays, \citet{2021Innov...200118G} separate the PWN-dominated X-ray emitting region in the northeast from the other ({the ``tail''}) part of the SNR using XMM-Newton and Suzaku observations.
+They found that a pure leptonic model can hardly fit the {radio, }X-ray and $\gamma$-ray spectral data of the {``tail'' region} simultaneously.
+Therefore, {there must be a hadronic component in the $\gamma$-ray spectrum, and} the SED can only be explained with a hadronic \citep[with a proton spectral index $\approx 1.8$,][]{2021NatAs...5..460T} or a { leptonic-hadronic hybrid} \citep[with a proton index $\approx 1.5$,][]{2021Innov...200118G} model.
+However, challenge arises when hard proton spectrum is required in both hadronic and { leptonic-hadronic hybrid} models, while numerical simulations show that diffusive shock acceleration can only give rise to a soft proton spectrum \citep[with spectral index $\geq 2$, see e.g.,][]{2020ApJ...905....2C}.